-Histamine (and other vasoactive amine) intolerance can be a cause migranes as well as GI symptoms.
-The links below are to excellent resources for lists of foods with naturally occuring histamine and foods that cause the body to release histamine.
+Histamine (and other vasoactive amine) intolerance can be a cause migraines as well as GI symptoms.
+The links below are to excellent resources for lists of foods with naturally occurring histamine and foods that cause the body to release histamine.
 Histamine is generally a dose-response problem — the more you eat, the worse your symptoms.

-The foods most commonly reported to induce urticaria are shellfish, fish, egg, nuts, chocolate, berries, tomatoes, cheese, milk, and wheat.
+The Chronic Uticaria Society reports that the foods most commonly reported to induce urticaria (hives) are shellfish, fish, egg, nuts, chocolate, berries, tomatoes, cheese, milk, and wheat.

 Foods reported to release histamine directly from mast cells are uncooked egg whites, shellfish, strawberries, tomatoes, fish, chocolate, pineapple and alcohol.

 The foods reported to be highest in natural histamine are aged protein containing foods and fermented foods, such as:

 - Fermented cheeses (e.g. Camembert, Brie, Gruyere, Cheddar, Roquefort, Parmesan)